redpanda-data-university/rp-use-cases-algo-trading/README.md

 ```

 ### Redpanda
-Once the clusters are running, set the following alias so that any invocation of `rpk` uses the pre-installed version in your local Redpanda cluster:
+Once the clusters are running, Redpanda console will be available at: http://localhost:8080.

+To interact with Redpanda from the commandline, set the following alias so that any invocation of `rpk` uses the pre-installed version in your local Redpanda cluster:

 ```sh
 alias rpk="docker exec -ti redpanda-1 rpk"